xbello/igv-control/README.md

 ## Install

+### Installing the last version

 Clone the repo to your local system with:

     git clone git@github.com:xbello/igvcontrol.git

+### Installing a released version

+Download the .zip/.tar.gz from https://github.com/xbello/igvcontrol/releases and uncompress it.

 `igvcontrol` is only tested with `python 3.4.3`.
 All third party libraries are listed in the text files under `requirements` dir.
 Enter the directory created with the `git` command above and type: